7 Critical Prior Authorization Behavioral Health Failures Draining Your Practice

 Prior authorization behavioral health software dashboard showing active authorizations session counts and expiration alerts on screen

-The Prior Authorization System That Is Already Failing Your Practice
+The Prior Authorization System Already Failing Your Practice

-According to the AMA’s 2023 Prior Authorization Physician Survey, 93% of physicians report that prior authorization causes care delays, and 45% have staff spending more than two full business days per week on prior authorization tasks alone.
-In behavioral health the burden compounds: a surgical procedure needs one authorization.
-A behavioral health client in weekly therapy needs an auth, a renewal, another renewal, and a re-auth after a treatment plan update — across a treatment episode that may span years.
+According to the AMA’s 2023 Prior Authorization Physician Survey, 93% of physicians report prior auth causes care delays, and 45% have staff spending more than two full days per week on prior auth tasks alone.
+In behavioral health, the burden is uniquely compounding.
+A surgical procedure needs one authorization.
+A behavioral health client in weekly therapy needs an auth, a renewal, another renewal, a re-auth after the next treatment plan update — across an episode that may run for years.
+Every renewal window is a potential retroactive denial waiting to happen.

 A 5-clinician practice with 4 retroactive denials per clinician per month at $145 average loses $34,800 annually to auth failures that are almost entirely preventable.